What is a Brachial Plexus Injury?

 Contact Us / Make an Appointment

 Selecting a health care provider is a very important decision.
 Our interdisciplinary team of experts are able to provide “one stop shopping” in your medical care provision.
 Our interdisciplinary team of medical professionals collaborate in a single clinic to provide the most advanced and comprehensive care in the region.
-Visit our Make an Appointment page for contact information.
-Our staff will be glad to talk with you about how we can help.
+Please call 734-936-5017 to make an appointment.